quay/container-security-operator/README.md

 # Container Security Operator

 The Container Security Operator (CSO) brings Quay and Clair metadata to Kubernetes / OpenShift.
 Starting with vulnerability information the scope will get expanded over time.
 If it runs on OpenShift, the corresponding vulnerability information can be visualized inside the OCP Console.
-The Container Security Operator enables cluster administrators to monitor known container image vulnerabilites in pods running on their Kubernetes cluster.
+The Container Security Operator enables cluster administrators to monitor known container image vulnerabilities in pods running on their Kubernetes cluster.
 The controller sets up a watch on pods in the specified namespace(s) and queries the container registry for vulnerability information.
 If the container registry supports image scanning, such as [Quay](https://github.com/quay/quay) with [Clair](https://github.com/quay/clair), then the Operator will expose any vulnerabilities found via the Kubernetes API in an `ImageManifestVuln` object.
 This Operator requires no additional configuration after deployment, and will begin watching pods and populating `ImageManifestVulns` immediately once installed.

 ## ImageManifestVuln
 The security information of scanned images are stored in `ImageManifestVulns` on an image manifest basis, and are named by the image's manifest digest.

 ### Spec
-The spec provides information about the features and its associated vulnarabilities.
+The spec provides information about the features and its associated vulnerabilities.
 The spec should be immutable relative to the cluster.
 When a new vulnerability is added to a feature, the operator will update the spec after the resync threshold.

 ### Status
 The status provides information about the affected Pods/Containers.
-As pod are added or removed from the cluster, their references are added to the `affectedPods` field of the status block.
+As pods are added or removed from the cluster, their references are added to the `affectedPods` field of the status block.
 The status also provide various statistics about the manifest. e.g lastUpdate, highestSeverity, ...